flownexus-lwm2m/flownexus/doc/source/deploy.rst

   Make sure to change the password to the admin console as well as other settings like SECRET_KEY, DEBUG flag in a production environment!

-The container can be build and started with the following commands:
+The container can be built and started with the following commands:

 .. code-block:: console

-  host:~/workspace/flownexus/server$ podman-compose build
+  host:~/workspace/flownexus$ make server-build
-  host:~/workspace/flownexus/server$ podman-compose up
+  host:~/workspace/flownexus$ podman-compose -f server/compose.yml up

 .. _setup-a-virtual-server-label: